 \subsection{Relationship with Matrix Shape}

-The importance of recognizing that the numerical value of the same property measured in different network layers can naturally have different scales, and thus should not be directly compared without proper normalization.
-In some real-world application scenarios, such as in LLM Pruning ~\citep{lu2024alphapruning,liu2025bawa}, Model Merging ~\citep{yang2024mitigating,zhu2025remedy}, and LLM Reinforcement Learning~\citep{wang2025m3hf,wang2024safe,chen2024plfb}, this factor need to be considered.
-Indeed, similar considerations regarding the different shapes of weight matrices in each layer have previously led to impactful theoretical and practical advancements.
-For example, works such as Tensor Programs IV ~\citep{yang2021tensor} and Tensor Programs V ~\citep{yang2022tensor} have explored how layer dimensions affect the optimal scaling of initializations and learning rates.
-Tensor Programs IV introduced the Maximal Update Parametrization (µP) to ensure feature learning by carefully choosing parameter scaling rules based on these dimensions, addressing how standard parametrizations might otherwise collapse to kernel regimes in the infinite-width limit.
+One should recognize that the numerical value of the same property measured in different network layers can naturally have different scales, and thus should not be directly compared without proper normalization.
+In some real-world application scenarios, such as in LLM Pruning ~\citep{lu2024alphapruning,liu2025bawa}, this factor need to be considered.
+When the network size changes, hyperparameters also need to be changed accordingly.
+For example, works such as Tensor Programs IV ~\citep{yang2021tensor} and Tensor Programs V ~\citep{yang2022tensor} have explored how layer sizes affect the optimal scaling of weight initializations and learning rates.
+Tensor Programs IV introduced the Maximal Update Parametrization (µP) to ensure feature learning by carefully choosing parameter scaling rules based on these sizes, addressing how existing parametrizations might otherwise collapse to kernel regimes.
 Building on this, Tensor Programs V demonstrated that µP can enable zero-shot hyperparameter transfer, where hyperparameters tuned on smaller models remain optimal for significantly larger ones.
-In this context, "shape" awareness pertains to designing parametrizations that maintain stable training dynamics.
+In this context, ``shape’’ awareness pertains to designing size-dependent hyperparameters that maintain stable and effective (non-kernel) training dynamics.

-Our work also concerned with the influence of matrix shape, addresses a different challenge: the bias introduced by the aspect ratio (number of rows versus columns) of an individual weight matrix on the measurement of its ESD.
+Nevertheless, our work is fine-grained in that we consider the aspect ratios of different layers (number of rows versus columns).
 We demonstrate that varying aspect ratios can artificially stretch or compress the ESD.
 This distortion confounds the interpretation of heavy-tailed (HT) metrics.
-To mitigate this measurement bias, we propose \ourmethod to technique analyze average ESD of submatrices sampled at a fixed aspect ratio.
+To mitigate this measurement bias, we propose \ourmethod to analyze the average ESD of submatrices sampled at a fixed aspect ratio.
 This approach provides a normalized HT metric, enabling more reliable comparisons of such spectral diagnostics across different layers within a given network.
-Thus, while and focus on shape-aware parametrization for training stability and transfer, our contribution lies in a shape-aware analysis technique (FARMS) aimed at correcting measurement bias in spectral diagnostics.
+Thus, while focusing on shape-aware parametrization for training stability and transfer, our contribution lies in a shape-aware analysis technique (\ourmethod) aimed at correcting measurement bias in spectral diagnostics.